akoiwang/systemsbiology2022/RNAseq_practical.md

 grep "^Smp" Sm_PE_htseqcount.txt | sort > final_counts/Sm_PE_htseqcount.final
 ```

 We should now have files containing the number of reads mapped to each gene within each demo samples.
-Phew... that part could take a couple of days with full dataset, even on a hogh-performance computer.
-Next step, is your turn!!
-We will import actual read count data into R and run differential expression analysis.
+Phew... that part could take a couple of days with full dataset, even on a high-performance computer.

+**Next step, is your turn!!
+We will import actual read count data into R and run differential expression analysis.**

 ---
 [↥ **Back to top**](#top)

 ## **Hands-on with differential expression analysis in R**

-## Setting up RStudio <a name="Rprep"></a>
+### Setting up RStudio <a name="Rprep"></a>
-We will move from Unix commands into R. We could run R on the Terminal, but more conveniently, we could run R on RStudio which provide graphical user interface and keep scripts and output neatly in one windows.

-First, open RStudio and create a new R Script file (or RMarkdown file if you prefer).
+First, open RStudio and create a new R Script file.
 This will produce a blank file in the window on the top left.
 Save it to a meaningful name.
-While doing the analysis, we recommend typing, or copying, commands in this handbook into the R script area and then choose the line and run from there (using “Run” button next to the script area, or `Ctrl+Enter` shortcut key).
+While doing the analysis, we recommend typing, or copying, commands in this manual into the R script area and then choose the line and run from there (using “Run” button next to the script area, or `Ctrl+Enter` shortcut key).
 This way we will have all the commands neatly stored in the script area which will make it easier to trace back, re-do, or edit if necessary.

 While using RStudio, you can get help by typing command
 - `?functioname` (function manual will appear on the Help section),